NeuroimagingBalgrist/LumbosacralfMRI-TTNS/README.md

 ## 2. Data organisation

-The NIfTI-convered data follow the BIDS format.
+The NIfTI-converted data follow the BIDS format.
 Each participant has two sessions approximately one week apart:

 ```
 data/